 Sep.
 07, 2018

-The Daily Herald reports the interim ban went into effect Thursday on Lake Mountain area land managed by federal and state authorities.
+The interim ban went into effect Thursday on Lake Mountain area land managed by federal and state authorities, The Daily Herald reports .

-U.S. Rep. Mia Love says in a statement that her office got involved to make sure all voices were effectively heard, and she's satisfied that happened.
+U.S. Rep. Mia Love said in a statement that her office got involved to make sure all voices were effectively heard.

-People can comment on the shooting by through Nov.
-5, and the agency may make changes if they receive "substantive" comments.
+People can comment through Nov.
+5, and the agency may make changes if it receives "substantive" comments.

 Information from: The Daily Herald, http://www.heraldextra.com